-SPECIAL AUTHOR
+550.0 SPECIAL AUTHOR

-equisite: enrolment in the English honors program, ecial recommendation of the department.
+Prerequisite: enrolment in the English honors program, or special recommendation of the department.

-course will provide the opportunity to study a considerable depth and detail, and require some measure of independence and initiative the student.
+This course will provide the opportunity to study a particular author in considerable depth and detail, and will require some measure of independence and initiative in the student.